pretix/pretix-docs/docs/trust/privacy/index.md

 # Privacy

-On the pages in this section, we inform you on how pretix assists you in staying compliant with privacy regulations.
+This section contains information on how pretix assists you in staying compliant with privacy regulations.

 Additional information, including our own privacy policy, can be found on [our website](https://pretix.eu/about/en/privacy).